ArcanaFramework/arcana/docs/source/data_model.rst

 derivatives generated from them.
 Datasets are typically organised into a tree with a defined "hierarchy" of data frequencies (see :ref:`Spaces`).
-For example, the following dataset stored in a directory tree within in the :class:`.ClinicalTrial` space, has a hierarchy of "subjects" > "sessions"
+For example, the following dataset stored in a directory tree within in the :class:`.Clinical` space, has a hierarchy of "subjects" > "sessions"

 .. code-block::